Lawn Mowing Tips

 Raising the cut height will also help reduce moisture loss and will help maintain the appearance of the lawn by simply providing a thicker layer of green to look at, this is not unlike the effect of having 3 or 4 coats of paint rather than just one.

 During early summer, the grass plants will move from vegetative production into reproduction as they try to produce a flower and seed. (this we don’t see as we cut the top of on a regular basis).
 This in effect means that the plants produce less horizontal leaves as they are putting all their assimilates into one stem, hence sometimes we see less colour in the lawns at this time.
-Towards the end of summer, the reducing day length will trigger the plants into returning to vegetative production as it is past the time when it should be trying to flower.
+Towards the end of Summer, the reducing day length will trigger the plants into returning to vegetative production as it is past the time when it should be trying to flower.
 This is to produce fleshy leaves again to harness as much sunlight as possible to store in the root system to survive over winter.
+Find out more about mowing from Spring to Summer here.

 Where sunlight is restricted by buildings, hedges and trees, for the reasons above, we need to increase the cut height significantly throughout the whole growing season to help maintain plant health.